viant/neatly/README.md

 ### External resources arguments inlining

-In case the whole content us subsequent arguments needs to be inlined, you can use  $argsX reference.
+In case where the whole content of subsequent arguments needs to be inlined, you can use  $argsX reference.

 Neatly tabular alternative representation.